okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/identity-providers/index.md

     content: Okta supports both enterprise and social Identity Providers (social login).
 ---

 Okta integrates with many Identity Providers.
-See the [External Identity Providers](/docs/concepts/identity-providers/) concept page for more information.
+Not sure what an Identity Provider is?
+See [External Identity Providers](/docs/concepts/identity-providers/) for more information.

 ## Enterprise Identity Providers